 Greens rely on new trams: Vienna is becoming mobile again!

-On Wednesday, the Viennese Greens presented their ambitious plans for the expansion of public transport in the city.
-In a presentation, the top candidate Judith Pühringer emphasized that the tram network should grow by a third over the next ten years.
-A total of 17 new tram lines and a route extension of nine existing lines are sought, which requires an investment between 1.7 and 2 billion euros.
-Pühringer explained that the tram is a “quick building” and “relatively inexpensive” means of transport, which is particularly easily accessible to all people.
-These measures should help to reduce the proportion of car journeys in the city to 20 percent by 2025, such as Pühringer in the conversation with emphasized.
+On Wednesday, the Vienna Greens presented their ambitious plans for expanding public transport in the city.
+In a presentation, top candidate Judith Pühringer emphasized that the tram network should grow by a third over the next ten years.
+A total of 17 new tram lines and an extension of nine existing lines are planned, which requires an investment of between 1.7 and 2 billion euros.
+Pühringer explained that the tram is a “quick to build” and “relatively inexpensive” means of transport that, above all, is easily accessible to everyone.
+These measures are intended to help reduce the proportion of car trips in the city to 20 percent by 2025, as Pühringer said in the conversation MyDistrict emphasized.

-The political climate is tense.
-Opponents, such as the SPÖ list of list, Peter Kraus, believe that the Social Democrats will win the election anyway, which presents the Greens with a massive challenge.
-The KPÖ and the Links initiative also set clear signs by also focusing on topics such as affordable living and social justice at the center of their election campaigns.
-Despite the current difficulties in public transport, including personnel bottlenecks and delays, the focus of the Greens remains unshakable on a future -oriented, public transport infrastructure, which should satisfy the needs of the Viennese for a better and achievable means of transportation.
+However, the political climate is tense.
+Opponents, such as the SPÖ's second on the list, Peter Kraus, are of the opinion that the Social Democrats will win the election anyway, which poses a massive challenge to the Greens.
+The KPÖ and the LINKS initiative are also sending clear signals by placing issues such as affordable housing and social justice at the center of their election campaigns.
+Despite the current difficulties in public transport, including staff shortages and delays, the Greens' focus remains unwavering on a future-oriented public transport infrastructure that will meet the needs of Viennese people for a better and more accessible means of transport.